zlrd10z/BuzzStation/README.md

 - `pygame 2.1.2`  # Pymixer from pygame used for playing audio samples
 - `pydub 0.24.1` # pydub for audio converting

-## Notes:
+## Note:
-This code is designed to run on Rasbian Lite with kmscon for proper display of all Unicode characters.
+This code is designed to run on Rasbian Lite with Kmscon for proper display of all Unicode characters.